foundling/Python-Book/templates/chapters/functions.md

     def f():
         ''' No args.
 No return value.
 No nothing '''

+Or *this*:

+    def no_op(): pass

+### Return Values

+As they say, a function called is a value returned.
+So you can think of a function (... a *synchronous* function, at least) as a stand-in for its returned value when reading the source text.

 You might conceivably write something like this:

     def get_name():
         name = raw_input("Enter your name: ")
         print name

-but this isn't very useful for other functions, and that's the difference between a return value and a function without one.
-A return value can be used by another function, but merely printing that value to the screen does't communicate anything to your program.
+        # something is missing here

+This is fine, it prints some input provided by the user.
+But its missing something that would make it more useful.
+A `return` value.

     def get_name():
         name = raw_input("Enter your name: ")
+        # print(name)
         return name

 This is better because another function can use its return value.

+    # get the length of a username.
+    # must
-    len(get_name())
+    username = len(get_name())

+I'm going to introduce some complications to the story now.
+We returned a value but didn't take one in as an argument.
+What happened to input and output?
+So where did `raw_input` come from?
+Well, it's a binding to a lower level region of the system that can fetch the keyboard input.
+Objects like these are generally included in a language's standard library.
+And this function is not passed in as an argument because it is not necessary to.

+The fact is, we use a platform of tools to write programs, not merely a pure programming language.

 Some functions are useful for transforming input into output and returning it, like the function that takes in `x` and returns `x` squared.
 Others, like `get_name` are useful for interacting with parts of the system that are defined outside of a given function but referenced inside of it.
-A function like this doesn't provide a return value, so here the analogy to math breaks down totally.
+A function like this doesn't provide a return value, so here the analogy to math on the data level breaks down totally.
+But it is practical.
+It is instruction-based.
 It is also possible for a function with both input values and a return value to change things defined elsewhere.

-Major drawbacks of functions that use data defined in remote locations are that they are less portable, they are more time consuming to read and harder to be sure about.
+Be aware that a major advantage to writing functions with only explicit arguments is that it is much easier to be certain about their results ( and to test that your conclusions are true ).

 #### Built-ins

 Above, I used the `raw_input` function inside of `get_name` but it was defined somewhere else.
-This is would be the sort of mysteriousness that I just referred to, but a `built-in`, such as `raw_input`, is part of the Python standard library, a collection of essential and useful tools for general use.
+This is the sort of mysteriousness that I just referred to, but a `built-in`, such as `raw_input`, is part of the Python standard library, a collection of essential and useful tools for general use.
 We need to access these somehow.
 These are bindings between names and values in the global namespace.
 We'll talk more about namespacing, but for now you can consider it to be similar to bookkeeping.

 Where does the standard library come from?
 It is loaded into the **runtime** environment before your program is executed.
 Or if you're using the interpreter, before you're given a prompt to start typing Python code), and some initialization, including the loading of a set of `built-in` modules like `len`, `raw_input` and `max`.
 Built-ins are loaded into the program and you can use them anywhere.